The MoneyAware team recently travelled to London to meet with one of...

 12. Reliever of heartburn

 “My heart, it burns!!!!”
 Do you say this often?
 Say it no more (possibly) with a baking soda heartburn remedy.
-Our friend baking soda is a natural antacid so could help with heartburn.
-Dissolve a teaspoon of it in water and drink it down.
+Our friend bicarbonate of soda is a natural antacid so could help with heartburn.
+Dissolve a small amount in water and drink it down.

 13. Vanish-er of red sauce stains